robotics data flow

 Every object on the wire is a self-describing envelope:

-• The CDR payload is opaque to the SDK — you hand it the bytes your DDS, Zenoh, or serialize_message already produced.
+• The CDR payload is opaque to the SDK.
+You give the SDK the bytes that your DDS, Zenoh, or serialize_message already produced.

-• The prefix is what makes the stream cross-language: a subscriber gets (cdr, typeName) and routes to the matching decoder with no schema registry.
+• The prefix makes the stream cross-language.
+A subscriber gets (cdr, typeName) and routes the payload to the matching decoder with no schema registry.

 The frame is byte-identical across the TypeScript, Python, Go, and native bridges.
-A frame published by a Python robot decodes unchanged in a browser dashboard.
+A frame that a Python robot publishes decodes unchanged in a browser dashboard.

 QoS → lanes

-• Reliable rides subgroup streams — guaranteed, in order per-publisher.
-Use it for commands and for telemetry you can’t drop (a map update, a goal).
+• Reliable uses subgroup streams.
+Delivery is guaranteed and in order per publisher.
+Use it for commands and for telemetry that you cannot drop (a map update, a goal).

-• Best-effort rides QUIC datagrams — lowest latency, lossy.
-Use it for high-rate sensor streams (pose, LIDAR) where the freshest sample wins.
+• Best-effort uses QUIC datagrams.
+Latency is lowest, but delivery is lossy.
+Use it for high-rate sensor streams (pose, LIDAR), where the freshest sample wins.

-• transient_local makes the relay retain the last group(s) so a subscriber that joins late immediately receives the most recent value — the analog of a latched MQTT retained message.
+• transient_local makes the relay retain the last group(s).
+A subscriber that joins late immediately receives the most recent value.
+This is the analog of a latched MQTT retained message.

-• depth caps the per-track group window the relay holds for late subscribers, mirroring ROS 2 keep-last history.
+• depth limits the per-track group window that the relay holds for late subscribers.
+This matches ROS 2 keep-last history.

-Reliable publications also default to a higher send priority (lower priority number) than best-effort; you can override priority per message on write.
+Reliable publications also default to a higher send priority (lower priority number) than best-effort.
+You can override the priority per message on write.

 Drop-in ROS 2 transport

-A robot doesn’t have to know the relay exists.
-A small native bridge runs beside the ROS 2 graph and presents itself as an ordinary middleware transport — the same role a vendor RMW (ROS Middleware) plugin fills.
-Local nodes publish and subscribe their topics exactly as before; the bridge mirrors those topics into and out of MoQT:
+The bridge presents itself as an ordinary middleware transport.
+Local nodes publish and subscribe their topics exactly as before.
+The bridge mirrors those topics into and out of MoQT:

 1